flexera-public/policy_engine_training/11_request_scripts/README.md

 Notice how, in this instance, the `run_script` field is *inside* of a `request` block.
 This will execute the script and then the result of the script will be used by the datasource to call a REST API.
 The parameters we are passing are all information that we will need to create the API request.
 Note that, in this instance, we're passing the raw string "GET" as a parameter; parameters for a `run_script` statement can include string or numerical values in addition to variables.

-**NOTE: The REST API call is not made during execution of the `script` block.
+**NOTE: The REST API request is not made during execution of the `script` block.
 JavaScript executed within the `script` block is entirely self-contained and has no access to the internet.
-The result of the `script` block contains the information about the REST API call and is passed to the policy engine, which then makes the API call the same as it would with the method previously used.**
+The result of the `script` block contains the information about the REST API request and is passed to the policy engine, which then makes the API request the same as it would with the method previously used.**

 ## Step 3: Create a Script Block